-Barbiturates, including phenobarbital, Seconal, Amytal, and butalbital, are a class of sedative-hypnotic drugs intended for the treatment of seizure disorder, preoperative anxiety, and insomnia.
-Because of the mild euphoric effects, as well as the relaxation properties of these drugs, barbiturates are illicitly abused recreationally.
-In fact, the 2018 SAMSHA survey reported that more than 32,000 Americans over the age of 12 had admitted misusing barbiturates.
+Barbiturates are a class of sedative-hypnotic drugs intended for the treatment of seizures, pre-op anxiety, and insomnia.
+Because of the mild euphoric and relaxing effects, barbiturates can be abused.
+In fact, the 2018 SAMHSA survey reported that more than 32,000 Americans over age 12 had admitted misusing barbiturates.

-Barbiturates, a chemical derivative of barbituric acid, work by acting on the central nervous system as a depressant, causing a sedated effect.
-Because of the drugs addictive properties and toxicity in the event of an overdose, most physicians now prescribe benzodiazepines for treating individuals struggling with anxiety or insomnia.
-However, barbiturates are still commonly prescribed for epilepsy, general anesthesia, acute migraines, and other purposes.
-These drugs are not recommended for use by a pregnant woman or in individuals over the age of 65.
-In addition, individuals with severe respiratory disease or kidney disease should avoid barbiturates.
+Barbiturates, a chemical derivative of barbituric acid, work by acting as a depressant on the central nervous system.
+These drugs cause a highly sedating effect.
+Because of the drugs’ addictive properties and their toxicity in the event of an overdose, doctors now prescribe benzos instead.
+However, these drugs are still prescribed for epilepsy, general anesthesia, and acute migraines.

 How Are Barbiturates Misused?

-As with any drug that is capable of altering brain chemistry through the central nervous system, barbiturates are highly addictive.
-When used on a regular basis, the body will become more tolerant to its effects, leading the individual to need higher or more frequent dosing to achieve the desired effect.
+As with any drug that can alter brain chemistry, barbiturates are highly addictive.
+When used often, the body will become more tolerant to its effects.
+This leads the person to need higher or more frequent dosing to achieve the desired effect.

-The short-acting barbiturates are the most recreationally abused form of the drug, as these provide the desired sense of euphoria and relaxation.
+The short-acting versions are the most abused form of the drug, as these provide the desired effects.
 These drugs include Amytal, Nembutal, Seconal, and Tuinal.
-Barbiturates are often consumed with alcohol, which only amplifies the dangerous sedative effects that can result in toxic poisoning.
-Barbiturates may also be combines with the use of heroin and prescription opioids.
+When taken with alcohol, the sedating effects are enhanced.
+This can result in toxic poisoning.
+Barbs may also be combined with heroin and pain pills.

-Even someone who was prescribed a barbiturate for a legitimate medical condition is vulnerable to toxicity building up in the system.
-When someone has ingested more of the drug than the body can safely metabolize, it results in overdose.
-Initially, the individual may appear to be intoxicated due to alcohol, as those are the initial symptoms of a barbiturate overdose.
-Signs and symptoms of a barbiturate overdose include:
+Even someone who was prescribed one of these drugs for a health issue is at some risk.
+The toxic effects of the drugs can build up in the system.
+When someone has taken more of the drug than the body can safely manage, it results in an overdose.
+At first, the person may appear to be drunk, but those are the early barbiturate overdose symptoms.
+Signs and symptoms of an overdose include:

 - Skin rash